Who is Li Ziqi?

 I keep thinking, whoever at Meipai that decided to recommend Ziqi’s video on that day deserves an award.
-Without him or her, it’s quite possible that the world will never hear about Li Ziqi.
+Without him or her, it’s quite possible that the world would have never learned about Li Ziqi.

 With that, her videos went viral.
-Fans started to share them on every network in China.
-And that brought even more followers – thousands a day.
+Fans started to share them on every network in China, which brought even more followers – thousands a day.
 Li Ziqi quickly became a household name.

-Shocked by the news, her fans rushed in to defend her.
-Her friends also encouraged her to continue.
+Shocked by the news, her fans rushed in to defend her, and her friends also encouraged her to continue.

-After a short rest, she picked up where she left off.
-She also hired a photographer and a personal assistant.
+After a short rest, she picked up where she left off, and also hired a photographer and a personal assistant.
 The three-person team has produced all her videos in the past couple of years.